Amrutha-22/Amrutha-Garimella-s-Portfolio/README.md

 # Amrutha Garimella – Data Analyst Portfolio

 ## 👋 Profile Summary
-I am a Data Analyst with hands-on experience in **SQL, Python, Power BI, and Excel**, focused on transforming raw data into accurate, actionable business insights.
+I am a Data Analyst with hands-on experience in **SQL, Python, Power BI, Java, and Excel**, focused on transforming raw data into accurate, actionable business insights.
 I have worked on exploratory data analysis, KPI validation, dashboard development, and data quality checks to support data-driven decision-making.

 My background includes professional experience at Mu Sigma, where I collaborated with cross-functional teams to translate business requirements into clear metrics and reporting solutions.